Digital Content Services Business License in Dubai: Cost and Requirements

 Submit your application: Applications are submitted to Dubai South's licensing authority, either online or through an authorised business setup consultant.

-Pay fees and receive approval: Upon payment of the relevant fees and satisfactory review, the licence is issued.
+Pay fees and receive approval: Upon payment of the relevant fees and satisfactory review, the license is issued.

-Open a corporate bank account: Once the licence is in hand, you can proceed with banking and operational setup.
+Open a corporate bank account: Once the license is in hand, you can proceed with banking and operational setup.

 Licensing and Compliance Requirements

-Holders of the Digital Content Services licence must adhere to the regulatory framework set by both Dubai South Free Zone and relevant UAE federal authorities.
+Holders of the Digital Content Services license must adhere to the regulatory framework set by both Dubai South Free Zone and relevant UAE federal authorities.
 Key compliance considerations include:

 Compliance with the UAE's cybersecurity and data protection regulations, including alignment with the UAE Personal Data Protection Law